panoply/vscode-liquid/readme.md

 ### Grammar Injections

 In order to preserve vscode intellisense capabilities both the HTML and JSON languages have Liquid grammars injected into them.
 The grammar injection will allow Liquid code to be highlighted and treated as if its syntax was a part of the language it is implemented within.
-When a file using a `.liquid` extension the **intended behavior** is to associate it to HTML as the Liquid grammars are injected into HTML grammars.
+When file is using a `.liquid` extension the **intended behavior** is to associate it to the HTML Language.

 _Changing the language to Liquid from HTML will disable HTML intellisense capabilities._